What Does the Bible Say about Encouragement? 5 Tips to Build Each Other Up

 We can struggle expressing ourselves and instead of feeling encouraged by others we feel alone and uninspired.

-What happens that causes us to forget how to encourage one another and build each other up?
+What causes us to forget how to encourage one another and build each other up?
 And can we turn the tide and learn how to encourage one another?

 Jesus said, “The thief’s purpose is to steal and kill and destroy.
 My purpose is to give them a rich and satisfying life.”